HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_running_with_docker.rst

 2) Running the WaterGAP Container
 #################################

-We will use a **standardized run for the year 1981** as an example.
+We will use a standardized run for the year 1981 as an example.

 Step 1: Prepare the Working Directory
 *************************************

-1. On your local PC, create a folder (e.g., `docker_wghm`).If you built the docker image yourself you will already have this folder.
-This will be your **working directory**.
+1. On your local PC, create a folder (e.g., `docker_wghm`).
+If you built the docker image yourself you will already have this folder.
+This will be your working directory.
 2. Download and place the required **climate forcing** and **water use** input data into this folder.
 You can find more information on these datasets from :ref:`our tutorial on them here <tutorial_different_simulation_options>`.
 3. Inside the `docker_wghm` folder, create an **output directory** to store the results.